 Response: The vegetation on the site is medium quality habitat for a wide range of fauna including reptiles, birds and mammals.
 Brush-tailed and Ring-tailed Possums are likely to occur.
 There is no native vegetation community on the property.
-The proposal will result no change of habitat within the property.
+The proposal will result in no change to habitat.